frontseat2/titanium-refresh/README.md

 3. Show the log file output

 ## Usage
-Install the tool using npm: `npm install titanium-refresh`
+Install the tool using npm: `npm install -g titanium-refresh`

 Execute it from the terminal: `titanium-refresh`